jtiosue/LXEB/README.md

 ## Julia folder

 The Julia folder is the same as the Mathematica folder except that it is written in Julia instead of Mathematica.
-It seems to be considerably faster, even though I don't have Julia locally installed and so was doing it on cocalc.com.
-We can easily get to large values of n with Julia, and even larger values with a Julia on a cluster.
+It is to be _considerably_ faster.

 ## Cpp folder